 You can create a document in Google.
 Once it is in the format you like, download it as a pdf.
 Add to the link or file to your autoresponder.

 CREAT OPT-INS USING WORD

 If you have MS Word, you can also create your opt-in form here.
-It can also be saved in a pdf format as well, so you can add it to your e-mail autoresponder.
+It can also be saved in a pdf format so that you can add it to your email autoresponder.

 USE CANVA FOR INFOGRAPHICS AND PRINTABLE FORMS